 - A driver’s login/logout activity

 Learn how to streamline your driver logs.

 Are fleet managers allowed to make edits?

-No, only drivers are permitted to make direct log edits.
+No, only drivers are permitted to make direct edits to driver logs.
 Approved fleet managers are allowed to make log edit suggestions on a driver’s log, which the driver can approve or deny.
 The driver has the ultimate sign-off.

 Why aren’t fleet managers allowed to make log edits?